YouTube to Text: How to Convert Any YouTube Video to Text in 2026

 Step 1: Get the YouTube URL

-Copy the URL from your browser address bar or tap "Share" in the YouTube app and select "Copy link."
-VidNotes accepts all standard formats:
+Copy from your browser bar or tap "Share" in the YouTube app and pick "Copy link."
+VidNotes accepts:

 • https://www.youtube.com/watch?v=xxxxx